hazemAmr0/flutter_app_assignment/README.md

-# 🧑‍💻 Flutter User Manager - Modern Responsive App
+# 🧑‍💻 Flutter User Manager _ Assignment

 A beautiful, responsive, and smart Flutter application for managing users with search, profile details, offline mode, and add-new-user form — built using **Provider**, REST API integration, and clean UI/UX architecture.